fieldtrip/website/workshop/nigeria2025/erp.md

 To mark a channel that is bad, you have to click in the figure on that specific channel.
 Clicking the channel once more toggles it back to good.
 To mark the whole trial as bad, you have to click on the "bad" button at the bottom of the figure.
 Click through the trials using the `>` button to inspect each trial.

-{% include image src="/assets/img/workshop/nigeria2025/erp/tsk_rejecttrl.png" width="400" %}
+{% include image src="/assets/img/workshop/nigeria2025/erp/figure4.png" width="400" %}

 ##### Exercise 2

 {% include markup/skyblue %}
 Can you spot which channels are noisier than others?
-Using the mouse, you can select channels that you want to remove from the data. {% include markup/end %}
+Using the mouse and clicking, you can select channels that you want to remove from the data.
+{% include markup/end %}

 The **[ft_rejectvisual](/reference/ft_rejectvisual)** function directly returns the clean data with the bad channels and trials removed and you do not have to call **[ft_rejectartifact](/reference/ft_rejectartifact)** or **[ft_rejectcomponent](/reference/ft_rejectcomponent)**.
 We could continue working with the cleaned data, but for now we will only save the list of channel names of the the bad channels and continue with our data inspection.